lostb1t/replex/README.md

 Disable remote access and it will route everything properly

-## Docker
+## reverse prozy

-2 images are provided:

-- `replex`
-- `replex-standalone`

-This isnt a fully fledged proxy and doesnt aim to be.
-The default docker image `replex` includes nginx.
-If you already have a reverse proxy running and want to ax nginx you can route the following paths (and it subpaths) to this app and use the `replex-standalone` image.
+If you have a reverse proxy running and only want to route the necessary paths:

 - /hubs (excluding /hubs/search)
 - /replex

-But there is no real reason to use the standalone version.
-And i advice against using it, as there is no harm or real overhead in using the main and is already configured properly.
+Paths are subject to change, for the latest routing check th